CansuED/CansuED.github.io/_pages/about.md

 ---

-I’m a Incoming Assistant Professor of Information Systems at DeGroote School of Business at McMaster University.
+I am an Assistant Professor of Information Systems at the DeGroote School of Business at McMaster University.

-Pronouns: _she/her/hers_

-My first name pronounced as _Jahn-Suo_